-“Science advisory board” means the advisory board established by the department under RCW 70.105D.030(4).

-“Secondary maximum contaminant level” means the maximum concentration of a secondary contaminant in water established by the United States Environmental Protection Agency under the Federal Safe Drinking Water Act (42 U.S.C.
-300f et seq.) and published in 40 C.F.R.
-143.
+“Sediment” means the term as defined in WAC 173-204-505.

 “Sensitive environment” means an area of particular environmental value, where a release could pose a greater threat than in other areas including: Wetlands; critical habitat for endangered or threatened species; national or state wildlife refuge; critical habitat, breeding or feeding area for fish or shellfish; wild or scenic river; rookery; riparian area; big game winter range.

 “Site” means the same as "facility."

-“Site hazard assessment” means a remedial action that consists of an investigation performed under WAC 173-340-320.
+“Site hazard assessment and ranking” means a remedial action that consists of an assessment and ranking conducted under WAC 173-340-320.

 “Soil” means a mixture of organic and inorganic solids, air, water, and biota that exists on the earth's surface above bedrock, including materials of anthropogenic sources such as slag, sludge, etc.